urbancompasspony/SSH2Windows/Main_PSExec_Commands.md

 You can run these commands automatically from Linux with:

 ssh USER@IP_ADDRESS "psexec -s -d -i 1 Quiet.exe C:/path/to/BATCH_FILE.bat"

+### The more you know...

+If you have some knowledge, you can create the .bat file when connecting SSH:

 ## Show custom text through notepad